 And she is passionately involved in many charitable organizations.
 She is a 12 year board member of the Achilles Track Club, helping disabled athletes compete in mainstream races.
 She’s also previously served as a board member for the New York Institute of Technology, a school that has fostered many broadcast journalism careers.
 She has been a long time supporter of the Edwin Gould Services for Family and Children, helping foster children in New York to find meaningful home lives with parents.
 She also raises money for the cancer research and treatment through cycling long distances in honor of her many friends and family members afflicted with forms of the disease.

 Kirstin has been honored with Emmys, Associated Press Awards, honors from the Society of Silurians (the oldest journalism organization in the United States), The Society of Professional Journalists and the New York Press Club.

 Cole is a summa cum laude graduate of Chicago’s Loyola University with a degree in communications and a concentration in journalism.
-She lives in the New York she loves with her fiancé, daughter and son.
+She lives in the New York that she loves with her husband, daughter and son.